 This article goes on to share a quote from R. Sonia Batra, MD, a dermatologist in Santa Monica, California.
 “People often have a false sense of security in their cars or behind windows since the UVB rays that cause a quicker sunburn are blocked…However, the UVA rays that penetrate glass actually reach a deeper layer of skin and still cause sun damage, discoloration, and wrinkles.”

 Madeline also shares “If you are just sitting in a room lit by sunlight, you are not likely to get sun damage, but if you are positioned next to a window getting direct sunlight for many hours of the day, you may want to take precautions.
 Batra also shares, “I usually recommend a mineral-based, physical sunscreen with zinc oxide or titanium dioxide and at least an SPF of 30.
 Mineral sunscreens may be preferable to chemical sunscreen because they are less likely to irritate your skin.”

 Batra goes on to share that, “You can also add a clear protective film to your window that filters out UVA rays“, Batra says.
 Studies show that UV protective films can reduce UVA transmission by more than 99 per cent.
-You can also add protective film or tint to your car windows to block out UVA light, but first check up on your local laws, as some states place restrictions on window tints.
+You can also add protective film or tint to your car windows to block out UVA light, but first check up on your local window tint laws, as some states place restrictions on window tints.
 Protect yourself with a broad-spectrum sunscreen or use a window film if you plan to spend a lot of time in the car or by a window.
-You can read the entire Business Insider article by clicking HERE.

 The Skin Cancer Foundation also weighs in with the benefits of window films in tow articles on their website entitled “Not All UV Rays Stay Outside: How Window Film Can Help Protect You” and “A Surprising Danger in Planes, Trains and Automobiles“.